juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### Pipeline (video)

+The pipeline basically calls all the previously defined functions and a quick sanity check.

+In addition I make sure that the lanes have a valid separation.
+If this fails I draw the previous estimation.

-The only difference for the final pipeline and the video was that I used cv2.putText() to write on top of the image instead of text(), from the matplotlib librery, used on the previous example.
+Also, for the video, I used cv2.putText() to write on top of the image instead of text(), from the matplotlib librery, used on the plotted example.

 Here's a [link to my video result](./project_video_result.mp4) to the final video output.